top of page

 • There is limited availability of tents and cooking equipment to hire.
 Please contact your subcamp team to request this.

-• We have a large arena that will be delivering the opening and closing ceremonies and shows throughout the week.
+• Our arena will be where we are delivering the opening and closing ceremonies and shows throughout the week.
 There will be flashing lights, strobes, and pyro effects as well as loud music.
 Some people may be adversely affected by this, and it is important they are prepared and supported should they require, for example, filtered glasses or ear protectors.

 We would like our event to be as inclusive as possible.
 By informing the KIJ team prior to attending with a person’s additional needs will enable us to work with you to ensure every person gets the best possible experience.